Robertgreenwood27/ReMember/README.md

 1. Go to Settings page
 2. Click "Export as JSON"
-3. Downloads a complete backup of your memories
+3. Downloads a complete backup of your dreams

 ### Sync Local to Cloud